learning-zone/java-basics/java8-questions.md

     }
 }
 ```
+* If a class implements an interface, it can, but does not have to, implement the default methods already implemented in the * interface.
+The class inherits the default implementation.
+* If a class implements several interfaces that have the same default method, then the class must implement the method with the same signature on its own.
+The situation is similar if one interface has a default method, and in the other the same method is abstract - no class default implementation is inherited.
+* The default method cannot override the class method `java.lang.Object`.
+* They help implement interfaces without fear of disrupting other classes.
+* Avoid creating utility classes, since all the necessary methods can be represented in the interfaces themselves.
+* They give classes the freedom to choose the method to be redefined.
+* One of the main reasons for introducing default methods is the ability of collections in Java 8 to use lambda expressions.

 #### Q. What are the functional interfaces `Function<T,R>`, `DoubleFunction<R>`, `IntFunction<R>` and `LongFunction<R>`?
 `Function<T, R>`- the interface with which a function is implemented that receives an instance of the class `T` and returns an instance of the class at the output `R`.